Food and the Scottish royal household: The Earl of Atholl's banquet in Glen Tilt

 A chronicle written by Robert Lindsay of Pitscottie in the 1570s describes a banquet prepared by the Earl of Atholl for James V to impress a Papal ambassador.
 This event seems to have taken place in 1532 in a temporary wooden lodge built like a castle in Glen Tilt near Pitlochry.
 The banquet, as represented by Pitscottie, included:all manner of meats (foods), drinks, delicacies that was to be gotten at that time in all Scotland either in burgh or in land that might be gotten for money; that is to say, all kind of drink, as ale, beer, wine, both white wine and claret, malvassy, musticat and allicant, inchethrist (or hippocras) and aqua vitae.
 Further, there was of meats, of bread, white bread main breid and gingerbread, with fleshes (meats), beef, mutton, lamb, cunning (rabbit), crane, swan, wild goose, partridge and plover, duck, "brissill cock" (turkeys) and powins (peacocks) together with black cock and moor fowl and capercaillies and also the stanks (moat) that was round about the palace was sowmond (stocked) full of all delicate fishes, as salmon, trout and perches, pikes and eels and all other kind of delicate fishes that could be gotten in fresh waters was all ready to be prepared for the banquet.
 Since was there proper stewards and cunning bakers and also excellent cooks and pattisiers with confections and drugs for their desserts.

 There are records of several other hunting royal trips.
-Food was brought from elsewhere.
+Much of the food was brought from elsewhere.
 Since the 15th century there was a Hunt Hall in Glen Finglas to accommodate the royal party.
 James IV came to the Hunt Hall in July 1492.
 In August 1505 he was supplied with dairy goods by two women from Duntreath, and eels and pikes from the Lake of Menteith.
 In August 1538 James V and Mary of Guise, with six ladies in waiting, went to Glen Finglas, bringing provisions bought in Stirling.
 Mary, Queen of Scots spent three days in Glen Finglas in September 1563.
 James V stayed at Cultybraggan near Comrie to hunt deer in September 1532, bringing bread, ale, and fish from Stirling.
 He frequently hunted in Glen Artney.